Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 ![image alt text](./Images/Processors-Invert-Editor.png)

-Finally, the following code can be used in a script attached to a GameObject that has a PlayerInput component referencing the corresponding Action Asset.
+Finally, attach the following script to a GameObject with a PlayerInput component that references the corresponding Action Asset:

 ```c#
 using UnityEngine;